motibytes/SorceRawr.github.io/_posts/2021-09-22-Road-to-Blockchain-Development.md

 ## [Eth.build](https://eth.build/)

 While I didn't understand too much of what was going on, what I was doing was familiarizing myself with the Solidity language and seeing how it interacted with the Ethereum blockchain.
-Eth.build gave me a look at how the magic of private and public keys can be used to do all kinds of amazing things.
+Austin Griffith's Eth.build gave me a look at how the magic of private and public keys can be used to do all kinds of amazing things.
 However I was far from being able to actually do anything.

 # Part 2 👨‍🚀